 Some quick tips for setting up a trustworthy profile:

 - Fill it out & be detailed!
-Hosts are wary of accepting guests who don’t adequately complete their profiles and in turn, guests are skeptical of hosts with barren profiles.
-At minimum, fill in enough so a stranger could get a general sense of who you are and feel comfortable welcoming you into their home, or them entering yours.
-AirBNB even gives you prompts on what to include (E.g. What are some of your favourite places to travel?
-What is your life motto?).
+Hosts are wary of accepting guests who don't adequately complete their profiles and in turn, guests are skeptical of hosts with barren profiles.
+AirBNB even gives you prompts on what to include.

-- Get verified & include a clear photo of yourself.
-These two acts alone will convince people that you are not a faceless axe murderer.
-A clear image of yourself illustrates you aren’t lazy, and verifications are a safe way to confirm your identity (you can see ours below).
-Verifications can include: a scanned Passport (not made public), connecting your mobile number (not displayed publicly), or linking your Facebook, Google, or LinkedIn account.
+- Get verified & include a clear headshot of yourself.
+Confirming your identity instils much more trust in hosts or guests.
+Include a clear image of yourself and complete the identity verifications (e.g. a scanned Passport (not made public), connecting your mobile number (not displayed publicly), or linking your Facebook, Google, or LinkedIn account.

 2. Set up your listing